PoisotLab/ms_metaweb_transfer/README.md

-interactions where missing, the addition of false positive interactions was immediately detected; this suggests that it may be appropriate to err on the side of "too many" interactions when constructing the initial metaweb to be transfered.
+interactions where missing, the addition of false positive interactions was immediately detected; this suggests that it may be appropriate to err on the side of "too many" interactions when constructing the initial metaweb to be transferred.
 The second series of problems are related to determining which area should be used to infer the new metaweb in, as this determines the species pool that must be used.
 In our application, we focused on the mammals of Canada.
 The upside of this approach is that information at the country level is likely to be